SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

 use :kbd:`figsize=(16, 9)` because that matches the aspect ration of wide displays that most people use to view web sites (even phones in landscape orientation).

-The :kbd:`theme` should be defaulted to :py:mod:`nowcast.figures.wehsite_theme`, a module that provides colours and font specifications that fit with the `salishsea site`_ colour scheme and provide consistency among the figures.
+The :kbd:`theme` should be defaulted to :py:mod:`nowcast.figures.website_theme`, a module that provides colours and font specifications that fit with the `salishsea site`_ colour scheme and provide consistency among the figures.

 .. _salishsea site: https://salishsea.eos.ubc.ca